samcbogen/search_engine/README.md

 ## Task 0: project setup

-1. Fork this github repo, and clone your fork onto the lambda server
+1. Fork this github repo, and clone your fork recursively onto the lambda server

 1. Ensure that you'll have enough free disk space by:
     1. delete the contents of the databases in your `$HOME/bigdata` folder by